ht-sdks/consent-manager/README.md

 The Hightouch Consent Manager can be used in several ways, depending on how custom you want your visitor's experience to be.

+> [!IMPORTANT]
-To get started, make sure you're using the latest version of the [Hightouch Events Browser SDK snippet](https://github.com/ht-sdks/events-sdk-js-mono/tree/master/packages/browser#installation-via-cdn) and remove the `e.load("YOUR_WRITE_KEY");` call (so the consent manager can manage the loading process).
-Then continue onto one of the implementation methods below.
+> Ensure you're using the latest version of the [Hightouch Events Browser SDK snippet](https://github.com/ht-sdks/events-sdk-js-mono/tree/master/packages/browser#installation-via-cdn) and **remove** the `e.load("WRITE_KEY")` call from the snippet so consent manager can manage the loading process.

 ### Standalone Script